ALLIES ASSAULT ITALIAN MAINLAND SOUTH OF ROME

 Gulf of Salerno, Italy September 9, 1943

-On this date in 1943 in Italy, the Allies from their strongholds in North Africa and Sicily invaded the boot-shaped Italian mainland at the historic port of Salerno 29 miles southeast of Naples (Operation Avalanche), with diversionary landings at Reggio di Calabria (Operation Baytown, September 3, 1943), which lay on the “toe” of the Italian Peninsula, and Taranto (Operation Slapstick, September 9), the Italian naval port and airfields that lay in the “instep” of the Italian heel (see map).
-(A landing farther north near the Italian capital, Rome, would have been too far from Allied air support based in Sicily.)
+On this date in 1943 in Italy, the Allies from their strongholds in North Africa and Sicily invaded the boot-shaped Italian mainland at the historic port of Salerno 29 miles/47 km southeast of Naples (Operation Avalanche), with diversionary landings at Reggio di Calabria (Operation Baytown, September 3, 1943), which lay on the “toe” of the Italian Peninsula, and Taranto (Operation Slapstick, September 9), the Italian naval port and airfields that lay in the “instep” of the Italian heel (see map).
+(A landing farther north near the Italian capital, Rome, would have been too far from Allied air support bases in Sicily.)
 Allied bombing missions during the first week of September softened up the Salerno beaches and plain.

 In landing on the Italian mainland U.S. forces were returning to the European continent for the first time since 1918.
-The day before the Salerno assault, September 8, both Gen. Dwight D. Eisenhower, Supreme Allied Commander, and Marshal of Italy Pietro Badoglio, former Chief of Staff of the Italian Army and now Benito Mussolini’s replacement as head of state, publicly announced Fascist Italy’s unconditional surrender, though the two sides had negotiated surrender terms five days earlier.
+The day before the Salerno assault, September 8, both Gen. Dwight D. Eisenhower, Supreme Allied Commander, and Marshal of Italy Pietro Badoglio, former Chief of Staff of the Italian Army and now Benito Mussolini’s replacement as head of state, publicly announced Fascist Italy’s unconditional surrender, though the 2 sides had negotiated surrender terms 5 days earlier.
 Immediately, King Victor Emmanuel III and the Italian high command forsook Rome for the safety of Bari on the Adriatic coast, directly north of Taranto.

-After Mussolini’s fall from power six-and-a-half weeks earlier (July 25, 1943), an enraged Adolf Hitler declared the Italians to be the “bitterest enemy.”
+After Mussolini’s fall from power 6-and-a-half weeks earlier (July 25, 1943), an enraged Adolf Hitler declared the Italians to be the “bitterest enemy.”
 Dissuaded from attempting a coup against Badoglio’s new government, Hitler directed his armed forces to take over the defense of Italy and occupy Rome, funneling fresh divisions from Austria through the Brenner Pass into Italy since the start of August—this as a resurgent Red Army made gains on Germany’s Eastern Front.
 Three days later, on September 12, 1943, German commandos snatched Mussolini from Italian captivity high in the Apennine Mountains and soon placed Il Duce (Italian, “the leader”) at the head of a German-imposed puppet government in Northern Italy, the Italian Social Republic (Repubblica Sociale Italiana).

 Operation Avalanche: The Allied Invasion of Mainland Italy, September 1943